-When you manufacture cement, you heat up limestone and other clay-like materials to an astounding 2,552 degrees Fahrenheit.
-And creating temperatures that high requires an awful lot of energy and (usually) a large amount of fossil fuels.
-Not only that, but when you heat up limestone — a carbonate — that limestone then breaks down into calcium oxide and carbon dioxide (CO2).
-This double whammy of incredibly high energy needs, and the use of a feedstock that directly releases carbon dioxide, means that cement manufacturing is one of the most carbon-intensive industries on the planet.
+When you manufacture cement, you heat up limestone and other clay-like materials to an astounding 2,552 degrees Fahrenheit (1,400 Celsius).
+Creating temperatures that high requires an awful lot of energy and (usually) a large amount of fossil fuels.
+Not only that, but when you heat up limestone — a carbonate — it breaks down into calcium oxide and carbon dioxide (CO2).
+This double whammy of incredibly high energy needs, plus the use of a feedstock that directly releases CO2, means cement manufacturing is one of the most carbon-intensive industries on the planet.

 An overlooked contributor to the problem

-By now, most of us who follow the issue of global climate change know that we should probably drive our cars less, eat less meat, and reduce our energy consumption.
-But for some reason there's little recognition of the fact that one of the basic building blocks (hah!) of the modern built environment is directly contributing to our planetary crisis on an almost unimaginable scale.
-That, however, may be about to change.
+By now, most of us who follow the issue of global climate change know we should probably drive our cars less, eat less meat and reduce our energy consumption.
+But for some reason there's less recognition of the fact that one of the basic building blocks (hah!) of the modern built environment is directly contributing to our planetary crisis on an almost unimaginable scale.
+That may be changing, however.

 Turning cement emissions into liquid fuel

-One of the initiatives Grady profiles is HeidelbergCement's partnership with a company called Joule Technologies.
+One of the initiatives Grady profiled is HeidelbergCement's partnership with a company called Joule Technologies.
 Together, the two firms are working on a process that captures CO2 emissions from cement manufacturing smokestacks and, using engineered bacteria as a catalyst, transforms those emissions into a feedstock for liquid fuel.
 Because that liquid fuel can be used to replace fossil fuel-based transportation fuels, the end result is significantly more "bang" for your CO2 buck.
-If all goes to plan, Heidelberg and Joule are predicting commercial applications of their technology within five years.
+If all goes to plan, Heidelberg and Joule have projected commercial applications of their technology within five years.